danforthcenter/plantcv/docs/kmeans_classifier.md

     - labeled_img = The output from predict_kmeans, an image with pixels labeled according to their cluster assignment
     - K = The number of clusters in the trained model
     - patch_size = Size of the NxN neighborhood around each pixel, used for classification
     - cat_list = List of clusters to include in a combined mask.
-If empty, output is a dictionary of separate masks for each cluster
+If None, output is a dictionary of separate masks for each cluster

 - **Context:**
     - Used to create masks from kmeans cluster assignments on a target image.